AlgoVeri: An Aligned Benchmark for Verified Code Generation on Classical Algorithms: Evaluation Results

 \section{Evaluation Results}

-We evaluate representative state-of-the-art models, including proprietary models (Gemini-3 Flash, GPT-5 mini) and open-weight models (GPT-OSS-120B, Qwen3-235B, Qwen3-Next-80B, Devstral-2-123B). \Cref{tab:model-info} includes the detailed information about the models.
+We evaluate representative state-of-the-art models, including proprietary models (GPT-5.3 Codex, Gemini-3 Flash, GPT-5 mini) and open-weight models (GPT-OSS-120B, Qwen3-235B, Qwen3-Next-80B, Devstral-2-123B). \Cref{tab:model-info} includes the detailed information about the models.
 All models are evaluated under a multi-turn procedure with $15$ repair rounds.
 For open-weight models, we further investigate the impact of inference-time scaling by increasing the number of passes to $10$ ($10 \times 15$). \Cref{tab:algoveri-results} summarizes the performance of different models across Dafny, Verus, and Lean.
 We provide our main findings below.

 \paragraph{Vericoding is far from solved.} Our results provide a new angle on the difficulty of vericoding.
-Prior works like VeriCoding have reported high success rates, with over 80\% for Dafny and 40\% for Verus, creating an impression that automated verification is becoming a largely settled area. \algoveri shows that these metrics are inflated by the large number of rudimentary tasks.
+Prior works like VeriCoding~\citep{bursuc2025benchmark} have reported high success rates, with over 80\% for Dafny and 40\% for Verus, creating an impression that automated verification is becoming a largely settled area. \algoveri shows that these metrics are inflated by the large number of rudimentary tasks.
 In \algoveri, even Gemini-3 Flash using a 15-round repair budget achieves only 40.3\% full correctness in Dafny and 24.7\% in Verus.
 In Lean, the success rate drops to 7.8\%.
+For GPT-5.3 Codex, with an 8-round repair budget, it achieves 42.86\% in Dafny and 11.69\% in Verus and Lean.
 This comparison with prior work suggests that vericoding complex algorithms, where correctness depends on reasoning over global properties, is much harder than verifying simple functional tasks, reinforcing that vericoding remains an open problem.

 \paragraph{The ``algorithmic fidelity'' gap.} We define \textit{algorithmic fidelity} as the consistency between the generated code and requirements in the prompt, such as complexity or algorithm variants.
 Our results reveal a common phenomenon where models try to game for the verification success but fail to follow instructions.
 For example, Gemini-3 Flash shows a $\approx$15\% drop from \textit{Compiler Verified} to \textit{Compiler Verified and Semantic Filtered} in Dafny.
 We summarize two failure modes based on analysis on the outputs: (1) Cheating, i.e., exploiting features like \texttt{assume P}, where \texttt{P} is a contradiction, or \texttt{sorry} to bypass verification, and (2) Algorithmic degeneracy, where models vericode simpler versions of the requested algorithm (e.g., Union-Find without path compression).
 This indicates that ``compiles and verifies'' might not be sufficient for evaluating AI-generated software, and benchmarks must measure algorithmic fidelity.